List of Avatar: The Last Airbender characters

-This is a list of significant characters from the Nickelodeon animated television programs Avatar: The Last Airbender, its sequel The Legend of Korra, co-created by Bryan Konietzko and Michael Dante DiMartino, and its live-action remakes of the same name.
-This list also includes characters from the comic continuations as well as the Kyoshi and Yangchen prequel novels by FC Yee and Michael Dante DiMartino.
+This is a list of significant characters from the Nickelodeon animated television series Avatar: The Last Airbender and its sequel The Legend of Korra, co-created by Bryan Konietzko and Michael Dante DiMartino, as well the live-action Avatar series.
+This list also includes characters from the comic continuations as well as the Kyoshi, Yangchen and Roku prequel novels by FC Yee, Michael Dante DiMartino and Randy Ribay.

 Overview

 In The Last Airbender, a fictional universe composed of four sovereign nations, some people are "benders" and can control air, fire, earth or water.
 Only the Avatar—a being who represents the bridge between the physical and spirit worlds—can master all four elements and thus bring balance to the land, but has been missing for the past 100 years.
-During this absence, a war started by the Fire Nation resulted in the Air Nomads' genocide, the near extinction of the Southern Tribes' waterbending population, and the Earth Kingdom's extensive colonization.
+During this absence, a one hundred year-long world war started by the Fire Nation resulted in the Air Nomads' genocide, the near extinction of the Southern Tribes' waterbending population, and the Earth Kingdom's extensive forced displacement and colonization.